This post may contain affiliate links. Please read our disclosure policy.

 • Add shredded turkey, tomatoes and turkey broth.
 Turn heat to medium-high and bring soup to a boil.
 Cover and reduce heat to low.
 Simmer for 15-20 minutes or until vegetables are tender.
 Add peas and corn and simmer for 5 more minutes.

-• Stir in fresh minced parsley and serve immediately.
+• Stir in fresh minced parsley and season with salt and pepper to taste.
+Serve immediately.

 Nutrition